• A septic system’s components include a septic tank and a drain field, working together to treat and dispose of household wastewater effectively.

 Septic System Components and Functions

-A septic system has two main components: the septic tank and the drain field (also known as the leach field).
+A septic tank system has two main components: the septic tank and the drain field (also known as the leach field).
 These components work together to treat and dispose of household wastewater.

 Septic Tank: This watertight container — typically made of concrete, fiberglass, or plastic — is buried underground.
 It receives wastewater from the home, allowing solids to settle at the bottom as sludge while oils and grease float to the top as scum.
 The tank separates these materials from the liquid wastewater, known as effluent, which flows into the drain field.